DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-06-19-structuring-couse-content-user-research-with-candidates.md

 ## Who we spoke to

-5 domestic and 1 international ITT candidates, who are at the beginning of their teacher training journey – searching for a teacher training course or applying for a teacher training course.
+5 domestic and 1 international ITT candidates, who are at the beginning of their teacher training journey.
+So they are searching for teacher training courses or applying for a teacher training course.

 This also includes career changers.